wilsonia/spins/directions.md

 ### Specifying a custom direction of spin measurement or magnetic field
  - Change direction on analyzer or magnet to 'n'.
 Click on the theta and phi labels to open a slider and drag to any value between 0 and 2 * pi.

+### Specifying magnet magnitude
+- The Larmor frequency of the magnet is set by clicking on omega and dragging the slider to any value between 0 and 2 * pi.
+- The Larmor frequency is directly proportional to the magnetic field magnitude and the duration of the electron's interaction with the magnetic field.